zshell/Hatch/README.md

 # Hatch
 Hatch is a brute force tool that is used to brute force most websites

+# Update! recoed by FlroianBord2
+You can run Hatch with python3 now.
+The main pupose of this fork is to improve number of password tested by second.
+The orginal code call a two second scleep between each try, i replace this by the wait until presence of element located. time.sleep(2) -> wait.until(EC.presence_of_element_located((By.CSS_SELECTOR, login_btn_selector))) The procces is two time faster with this modification.

 # Update! v.1.3
 added arg support **yay**
 <br>